remarkjs/remark-lint/packages/remark-lint-no-multiple-toplevel-headings/readme.md

 ## What is this?

-This package checks that no more than one top level heading is used.
+This package checks that top-level headings are unique.

 ## When should I use this?